coq-community/coqeal/README.md

 - v0.1, a previous version of the framework, for archiving purpose.

-- doc, local tools for generating documentation out of local files.
+- doc, tools for generating documentation out of local documentation.

 Authors
 =======

-Guillaume Cano,  Cyril Cohen,  Maxime Dénès, Anders  Mörtberg and Vincent Siles
+Guillaume Cano,  Cyril Cohen,  Maxime Dénès, Anders  Mörtberg and Vincent Siles.